How to Allow Camera Access on Snapchat

 Reinstall Your Snapchat

 On occasion, something might go wrong during the installation process.
-If you’ve tried out everything and still couldn’t fix the issue with the camera access, it’s best if you just delete Snapchat and reinstall it.
+If you’ve tried out everything and still couldn’t fix the issue with the camera access, it’s best to delete Snapchat and reinstall it.

 Check Your Internet Connection